Immigration to Sweden

-It is worrisome to see how, every now and then, the Swedish Law Enforcement authority is challenged by clan-based organized honor crimes and their own form of societal norms.

-In the report entitled, "Misuse of residence permits for studies," the Swedish Migration Agency has looked at a country specific group of people who applied for residence permits for studies in 2020, but were suspected to have different or ulterior political motives.
+The Swedish Migration Agency investigated in 2020 "whether and to what extent students" with permits that grant residency for study, instead use them to work in the country.
+The agency concluded in their 2022 report entitled, "Misuse of residence permits for studies", that there was widespread misuse of the student residence permits.
+The report was based on a country-specific group of 360 students granted permits, who were admitted to two-year masters' programmes: Slightly over one-third of this cohort applied for an extension to their residence permit for the second year of study, while just under thirty percent applied for work permits instead.

 Immigrants in Sweden are mostly concentrated in the urban areas of Svealand and Götaland.
-The largest foreign-born populations residing in Sweden come from Finland, Iraq, formerly Yugoslavian countries, Poland, Iran, and Syria.
+Between 2010 and 2020, the ten net largest foreign-born populations immigrating into Sweden came from Syria, Afghanistan, Somalia, Eritrea, Iraq, Poland, India, Iran, Thailand, China.

 History

-Before the second world war, Sweden was a linguistically and culturally homogeneous country compared with other European countries with the exception of the Sami and Tornedalian minorities.
+Before the second world war, Sweden was a linguistically and culturally homogeneous country compared with other European countries with the exception of the Sami, Tornedalian and Romani minorities.
 During the High Middle Ages, German immigrants arrived as foreign experts in trade and mining and are estimated to have constituted 10-20% of the city populations.
 However, since only 5% of the population lived in cities during this time their total share of the populated was only 1 to 1.5% of the population.
 Small, but influential, numbers of Walloon immigrants started arriving in the 17th century and again in the 19th century.
 Most of them returned to Belgium after a few years and the estimates for how many that stayed range from 900 to 2000 compared with the contemporary population of Sweden being 900 000.

-The 1920's and 30's saw Sweden changing from being an emigrant country into becoming an immigrant country.
+The 1920s and 30s saw Sweden changing from being an emigrant country into becoming an immigrant country.